Balek35/i3/README.md

 i3
 ==

-Config files for the i3 window manager (linux)
+Config files for the i3 windows manager (linux)